• Skip to primary navigation

 Easy chocolate chocolate chip bundt cake sliced

 This cinnamon chocolate chip bundt cake is rather large and can be sliced into 16 pieces of cake, give or take.
-If you want a smaller cake, try the chocolate marble loaf cake.
+If you want a smaller cake, try this chocolate marble cake with sour cream.

 Easy chocolate chocolate chip bundt cake sliced